plone/plone.rest/README.rst

 allow_methods
   A comma separated list of HTTP method names that are allowed by this CORS policy, e.g. "DELETE,GET,OPTIONS,PATCH,POST,PUT".
-If not specified, all methods for which there's a service registerd are allowed.
+If not specified, all methods for which there's a service registered are allowed.

 allow_credentials
   Indicates whether the resource supports user credentials in the request.